 1.2.
 The role of events in the semantics of natural language

 What roles do events play in natural language?
-Obviously we can talk about events using noun phases (NPs) referring explicitly to events, NPs with the sortal event itself (the event of the break-in), NPs with underived event nouns such as fire, war, and fight, and NPs headed by deverbal nominalizations such as walk, laughter, fall, and movement.
+Obviously, we can talk about events using noun phases (NPs) referring explicitly to events, NPs with the sortal event itself (the event of the break-in), NPs with underived event nouns such as fire, war, and fight, and NPs headed by deverbal nominalizations such as walk, laughter, fall, and movement.
 The importance of events in contemporary semantics, however, is not due to the possibility of referring to events with event nouns.
 In fact, nouns permit reference to entities of any ontological category and thus events are not particularly special in that respect.

 The particular interest in events in contemporary semantics arises rather from the close connection between events and verbs.
 Verbs are restricted to describing events.
 All verbs in English describe events or states.
 The close connection between verbs and events is also apparent from the sort of meaning that verbs receive when they are derived from nouns.
-To mother, for example, describes an activity of acting like a mother towards someone; it cannot describe a relation between an individual and his or her mother; to father a child does not mean to just be a father but becoming a father, parenting does not describe the relation of being a parent, but the activity involved in being a parent.
+To mother, for example, describes an activity of acting like a mother towards someone; it cannot describe a relation between an individual and his or her mother; to father a child does not mean to just be a father, but becoming a father, parenting does not describe the relation of being a parent, but the activity involved in being a parent.
 It is an interesting question why verbs are restricted to describing events (or states), whereas nouns as such are neutral as regards the ontological category of the entities they may describe.

 1.3.
 The Davidsonian semantics of events